chrislattman/blogging-project/docs/terminal-commands/README.md

 - `ls -l &> file.txt` copies the output and any additional error output from running `ls -l` to file.txt
 - `ls -l &> file.txt &` runs the previous command in the [background](#run-in-background)

 The pipes created by `|` are technically anonymous pipes.
 You can create named pipes, also called FIFOs, with the `mkfifo` command.
-FIFOs are treated as regular files by Unix systems (like sockets).
+Named pipes are treated as regular files by Unix systems (like sockets).

-Example: in one terminal window, you can create a named pipe and have a command listen to output from it
+Example: in one terminal window, you can create a named pipe and have a command listen to output from it:

 ```
 [Chris@Chris-MBP-16 Downloads]$ mkfifo pipe